 Volkswagen’s electrification goals reach far beyond the ID.Buzz and its siblings.
 The company’s EV family is part of a decades-long strategy to transition away from gas power, reach carbon neutrality, and surpass Tesla as the largest EV supplier in the world.

-According to the New York Times, the automaker plans to build six battery factories in Europe.
+New York Times, the automaker plans to build six battery factories in Europe.
 Besides the ID.4, ID.8, and the Buzz, the company also released the ID.3, a compact car that resembles the Golf, in Europe and has shared concepts for three other EVs slated for North American, European, and Chinese markets.

 Volkswagen’s plans for EV domination might still be in their infancy, but the company’s size and legacy will give it a leg up against the many other auto manufacturers vying for space in the quickly expanding market.